What Is An Alcohol Use Disorder?

 For an individual who struggles with alcohol dependence, the body has reached a point where it has become physically dependent on alcohol.
 Tolerance has increased, he may struggle with the inability to quit, and if he does succeed in quitting, he will experience withdrawal symptoms.

-Denial is a hallmark of substance abuse.
+Denial is a hallmark of substance use.
 It is a very dangerous and crippling emotion, one that can stunt a person’s growth towards sobriety and prevent them from receiving the care that they need.
 An assessment or screening can go beyond this and provide a clear picture of the reality of the situation so that a person can receive the help that they might not yet know they need.

-A person who suffers from a dependency or alcoholism will require a different mode of treatment than a person who abuses alcohol without symptoms of physical dependency.
+A person who suffers from a dependency or alcoholism will require a different mode of treatment than a person who uses alcohol without symptoms of physical dependency.
 Certain elements, such as therapy and education, might be the same—and in the case of a person who is drinking heavily for a period of time without dependency, this might be enough to achieve resolution.
 However, in the case of alcoholism, a person might need to receive treatment that is more in depth and requires a level of intensity that may be best served in an inpatient or outpatient treatment program.

 For those who suffer from a dependency, there are greater health concerns, including the risk of withdrawal.
 Withdrawal can be very serious and can at times even be life-threatening; this is not something that a person should go through on his own.
 Thoroughly assessing a person’s drinking habits can help a provider to determine if he is high-risk for withdrawal.
 This will help them to plan accordingly and provide supportive care for this critical time.